Gilbert Rwabigwi

-Gilbert Rwabigwi (born 6 January 1990) is a Rwandan social innovator and writer who specialises in literacy, strategy, writing and progress.
+Gilbert Rwabigwi is a Rwandan social innovator and writer who specialises in literacy, strategy, writing and progress.
 He is the founder of Youth Literacy Organisation (YouLI), a non-profit NGO whose mission is to foster literacy and learning as a lifelong process.

 Rwabigwi the founding editor of The Kigalian, an online magazine for independent-minded writers and storytellers.
 He is also in Ejo Group, a social enterprise that specialises in media and content marketing.

 Writing and influence

 Rwabigwi publishes articles regularly on The Kigalian, an independent-minded sources of ideas, stories, and profiles by writers looking to the future in Rwanda.
 He is also among top Rwandan influencers on Twitter and speaks at several events on issues about education, literacy, social media and culture.
 In 2016, Rwabigwi joined the panel of judges in Miss Rwanda as a judge at the grand finale.
 He announced his departure a few days ahead of the first auditions of Miss Rwanda 2019.